George H. Bender: Teamsters investigation

 In 1958, Jimmy Hoffa hired Bender to chair a commission investigating racketeering in the Teamsters.
 After being appointed as the three-man commission's chairman.
 Bender proceeded independently to send a form letter to every Teamster local in the country.
 The letter asked the local officials to supply information on "any racketeering or gangster alliances" of which they might be aware within their respective Teamster subunits.

 In December 1958, with his research into the locals completed, Bender reported preliminarily to Hoffa that he had found the International Brotherhood of Teamsters "free of corruption."
 The ex-senator's two colleagues on the commission almost immediately disclaimed any responsibility for that finding.
 Bender continued his "investigation" with the same degree of intensity until early May 1959 and charged the Teamsters a formidable $58,636.07 in salary and expenses for his efforts.

 His political career eventually became clouded by allegations of corruption in his ties to the Teamsters.
 He was accused of curtailing a 1956 investigation into the organization after receiving a $40,000 campaign contribution.
 The United States Senate Select Committee on Improper Activities in Labor and Management looked into the accusations in autumn 1958 but recommended no actions.

 In his testimony during the hearings with Senator Barry Goldwater, Bender defended his behavior: "When you run for office, you have to have the votes of the washed and the unwashed as well.
 If cats and dogs could vote I'd shake hands with them."
 He subsequently lost both a 1960 bid to be a delegate to the Republican National Convention and a 1961 campaign for the post of Republican Precinct Committeeman.

-Retirement and death
+Personal life

+In 1920, Bender married Edna Eckhardt; they had two daughters.
+During his life and political career, Bender held a series of jobs and began a number of business ventures to support his family.
+His business career included stints as a department store advertising manager, manager of the Cleveland Stadium, and proprietor of a start-up business, the Bender Insurance Company.
+However, politics remained his only genuine interest.
 He retreated to a self-imposed retirement and died in Chagrin Falls, a suburb of Cleveland.
 He was buried at Knollwood Cemetery in Mayfield Heights, Ohio.